 The most successful DXP solutions often include a breadth of access, easy integrations, and multi-channel continuity across the customer journey.
 DXPs play an integral role in the ecosystem of digital businesses.
 They are often suited for brands that operate in B2B, B2C, and B2E settings, as these platforms provide the kind of optimized, seamless experience customers in those markets are looking for.

-In this updated Magic Quadrant, Gartner identifies what it considers the 16 most significant DXP providers in the marketplace and evaluates both the strengths and weaknesses of each offer.
+In this updated Magic Quadrant, Gartner identifies what it considers the 16 most significant DXP providers in the marketplace and evaluates each offer’s strengths and weaknesses.
 Gartner’s report also features the signature “Magic Quadrant” graph, which provides readers with a clear illustration of how Gartner ranks the vendors’ ability to execute their vision.
-The graph is divided into four quadrants: leaders, challengers, niche players, and visionaries.
+The chart is divided into four quadrants: leaders, challengers, niche players, and visionaries.
 You can find a breakdown of each category’s entrants below.

 Adobe once again sits at the top of the “Leaders” quadrant because of its widespread brand recognition and extensive ecosystem of users.
 The DXP it offers, called Adobe Experience Cloud, is predominantly used in available on-premises and PaaS.
 It offers features like content management, analytics, profile and identity management, customer data management, real-time segmentation, campaign management, and data enrichment for enhanced personalization.
 The platform is predominantly used in B2C contexts but is applicable in some B2B settings as well.